Useful Information About DAT

 This is a computer-based examination and as such, you will need to answer the questions online.
 All the questions will be of the multiple-choice type, where each question will have four answer options.
 You need to think carefully and then choose an option that you believe is the correct answer from the options displayed to you.

 There are four sections in the examination that will be tested and these are Reading Comprehension, Natural Sciences, Quantitative Reasoning and the Perceptual Ability Test.
 In the Natural Sciences section, you will find three sub-sections and these are General Chemistry, Organic Chemistry and Biology.

 The total time that will be given to you to complete all these sections, including the three breaks of 15 minutes each, is 5 hours.
 You will have an hour to complete the Reading Comprehension, another hour for the Perceptual Ability Test, 45 minutes for Quantitative Reasoning and 90 minutes for the Natural Sciences section.

-Since this is a computerized test, it is possible for you to obtain your result instantly after you have completed all the sections of the DAT exams.
+Since this is a computerized test, it is possible for you to obtain your result instantly after you have completed all the sections.
 The score that you obtain will be in the form of Standard Score and this will range from 1 to 30.
 All the questions in the four sections will be given a raw score initially and later on, they will be converted into Standard Scores.
 You will find that there are 8 Standard Scores that will be mentioned in the test report.

 If you are unable to obtain a good result in the first attempt, you can always consider opting for a retest.
 On the other hand, it is important for you to know that after taking the exam three times if you still wish to opt for another test, you will need to obtain a special permission for the same.